In the wake of the COVID-19 pandemic and an increase in remote work, our old way of communicating seemed so easy.

 Break out of digital monotone

-Too many companies can fall into a habit of communicating in digital monotone.
-I know I certainly fall into this trap – most of my digital communication is email or chat.
+Too many companies fall into a habit of communicating in digital monotone.
+I know I certainly fall into this trap – most of my digital communication is tends to be email or chat.

 Email is a valuable tool, but it falls short when it’s used to communicate with just a block of text.